-What I personally used as a warm up was the Kettlebell Swing.
+What I used as a warm-up was the Kettlebell Swing.

-I began by squeezing my butt for 30 seconds, focusing on just my glutes while relaxing the rest of my body and then going directly into the Kettlebell Swings then resting for 1 minute.
+Above, you see Zharien demonstrating a variation between a two-handed and single-handed swing.
+I began by squeezing my butt for 30 seconds, focusing on just my glutes while relaxing the rest of my body, and then going directly into the Kettlebell Swings, then resting for 1 minute.

 I started with 3 sets of 10 reps, squeezing my butt for 30 seconds before each set.

-In the beginning I was doing standard 2 handed swings but after a couple weeks I began to add variety to this workout.
+In the beginning, I was doing standard 2 handed swings, but after a couple of weeks, I began to add variety to this workout.

-Adding single handed swings and also alternating hand swings where I would release the kettlebell in the air and catch with the opposite hand.
+I was adding single-handed swings and alternating hand swings to release the kettlebell in the air and catch with the opposite hand.

-Body weight alone is always a great way to begin learning form and to start challenging your muscles.
+Bodyweight alone is always a great way to begin learning from and to start challenging your muscles.